chuongtang/CustomCountdown/README.md

 This site is also mobile, responsive as well.

-https://pixabay.com/
+Credit to following great resources: https://pixabay.com/ https://www.youcompress.com/ (to reduce the video size) Google font

-https://www.youcompress.com/ (to reduce the video size) Google font
+New cool things that I learnt

 created animatin with@keyframes
 preventDefault()Event Method